Rwandan genocide: Rwandan Civil War

 In the 1980s, a group of 500 Rwandan refugees in Uganda, led by Fred Rwigyema, fought with the rebel National Resistance Army (NRA) in the Ugandan Bush War, which saw Yoweri Museveni overthrow Milton Obote.
 These soldiers remained in the Ugandan army following Museveni's inauguration as Ugandan president, but simultaneously began planning an invasion of Rwanda through a covert network within the army's ranks.
 In October 1990, Rwigyema led a force of over 4,000 rebels from Uganda, advancing 60 km into Rwanda under the banner of the Rwandan Patriotic Front (RPF).
 Rwigyema was killed on the third day of the attack, and France and Zaire deployed forces in support of the Rwandan army, allowing them to repel the invasion.
 Rwigyema's deputy, Paul Kagame, took command of the RPF forces, organising a tactical retreat through Uganda to the Virunga Mountains, a rugged area of northern Rwanda.
-From there, he rearmed and reorganised the army, and carried out fundraising and recruitment from the Tutsi diaspora.
+From there, he rearmed and re-organised the army, and carried out fundraising and recruitment from the Tutsi diaspora.

 Kagame restarted the war in January 1991, with a surprise attack on the northern town of Ruhengeri.
 The RPF captured the town, benefiting from the element of surprise, and held it for one day before retreating to the forests.
 For the next year, the RPF waged a hit-and-run style guerrilla war, capturing some border areas but not making significant gains against the Rwandan army.
 In June 1992, following the formation of a multiparty coalition government in Kigali, the RPF announced a ceasefire and began negotiations with the Rwandan government in Arusha, Tanzania.
 In early 1993, several extremist Hutu groups formed and began campaigns of large scale violence against the Tutsi.
 The RPF responded by suspending peace talks and launching a major attack, gaining a large swathe of land across the north of the country.
 Peace negotiations eventually resumed in Arusha; the resulting set of agreements, known as the Arusha Accords, were signed in August 1993 and gave the RPF positions in a Broad-Based Transitional Government (BBTG) and in the national army.
 The United Nations Assistance Mission for Rwanda (UNAMIR), a peacekeeping force, arrived in the country and the RPF were given a base in the national parliament building in Kigali, for use during the setting up of the BBTG.